Megh39/book-finder/logs/llm_usage.md

-<b>Tool Used Throughout: ChatGPT</b>
+# LLM Usage Log

+## Q1
-Question 1: Why am I unable to scrape OPAC site with Beautiful soup or Scrapy?
+**Question:** Why can't I scrape data from the opac using BeautifulSoup or Scrapy?
-Answer: Unable to do that because both scrapers scrape on the page that shows up on the link,and opac has a security page which loads up whenever you first visit the site, hence both these are libraries cannot be used.
+**Answer:** This is because OPAC has a security page check, and BeautifulSoup or Scrapy scrape the page that first shows up and there is no delay or wait in that.
+Playwright solves this problem by opening a browser window which executes Javascript and waits for the page to fully load, and allowing you to bypass the security check.
+After that page data is scraped using BeautifulSoup.

+---
+## Q2
+**Question:**
+**Answer:**